ton-community/ton-docs/docs/develop/smart-contracts/guidelines/random-number-generation.md

 You can predict the results of `random()` by writing a simple smart contract function even if there was a `randomize_lt()` call.

-## So how do I generate random numbers safely?
+## So, how do I generate random numbers safely?

 There can possibly be different approaches, but one of the simpliest is just skipping at least one block before generating a number.
 If we skip a block, the seed will change in a less predictable way, thus your RNG will be a lot safer.